neo4j-contrib/neovis.js/README.md

 `caption` currently takes Neo4j `String` or `Number`.
 If `title_properties` is supplied, only the attributes listed in it are displayed in the tooltip.
 Otherwise, all attributes are present in the tooltip.
 If `image` is supplied, the node will appear as the image, otherwise a default dot will be displayed.
+If `font` is supplied, the default font size configuration for node captions will be overwritten by the customized config.
+See `font` in [vis-network - nodes](https://visjs.github.io/vis-network/docs/network/nodes.html) for all available configuration for fonts.
 #### `config.relationships`

 ```